VictimMusundire/victim-springboot-banking-labz-app/README.md

 2. Cash Withdrawal
 3. Cash Deposit
 4. Funds Transfer (TODO)
-5. The logs are being written to the file log in the path defined in the application.properties and it can be altered.
+5. The transaction history logs are being written to the file log in the path defined in the application.properties and it can be altered.

 *Note that to run on production you need to enable the prod profile and provide credentials